sagemathinc/cocalc/src/smc_sagews/README.md

-This is the SageMathCloud Sage server.
+# SageMathCloud Sage server

+## Install

 To install into a copy of Sage, do this:

     sage -pip install --upgrade ./

 You will also probably want to install smc_pyutil systemwide.
-It provides a script smc-sage-server that just does
+It provides a script `smc-sage-server` for starting/stopping the server.

-   sage -python -c "from smc_sagews.sage_server_command_line import main; main('$1')"
+## Development

+In any project, just do this:

+    cd smc/src/smc_sagews
+    smc-sage-server stop; sage -pip install --user --upgrade ./; smc-sage-server start

+Then on a sage worksheet that you are using, click the restart button.
+It should be using your own custom copy of the smc_sagews server.
+To confirm, type `sage_server?` and look at the path of the file.